javanile/inotifywait-polling/README.md

 - Mountend volumes from Docker containers in a Microsoft Windows host.
 - Mountend directories with file system SMB/NFS from GNU/Linux host.

-In all of this cases you can use **inotifywait-polling** instead of classic **inotifywait** to watch for changes into this scenarious.
+In all of this cases you can use **inotifywait-polling** instead of classic **inotifywait** to watch for changes into the above scenarious.

 ## Install